Novo Nordisk plans price cuts for several insulins

 Research has shown that prices for insulin have more than tripled in the last two decades.
 Pressure is growing on drugmakers to help patients.

-Major insulin makers like Lilly and Novo have said they offer patient assistance programs and other help.
-But Lilly CEO David Ricks noted earlier this month that discounts the drugmaker offers from its list prices often don’t reach patients through insurers or pharmacy benefit managers.
+Eli Lilly and Co.
+CEO David Ricks noted earlier this month that discounts the drugmaker offers from its list prices often don’t reach patients through insurers or pharmacy benefit managers.

+The Indianapolis-based drugmaker said March 2 that it will cut the list prices for its most commonly prescribed insulin, Humalog, and for another insulin, Humulin, by 70% or more in the fourth quarter, which starts in October.

 The federal government in January started applying a $35 cap on monthly out-of-pocket costs to patients with coverage through its Medicare program for people age 65 and older or those who have certain disabilities or illnesses.